lechmazur/ChessCounter/README.md

 15. A pawn that hasn’t moved from the starting location can’t be checking (e.g. the black pawn at e7).

 16. (Restricted case only) If there are still pawns in their starting locations blocking a bishop then the only bishop on the corresponding square color has to be behind these pawns.
-E.g. if there are white pawns at e2 and g2, a bishop that moves over white squares can only be at f1.
+E.g. if there are white pawns at e2 and g2, a white bishop that moves over white squares can only be at f1.

 ## Results